aannenko/PicoStation/README.md

 # PicoStation
-Monitor environment metrics using Raspberry Pi Pico
+Monitor your environment using Raspberry Pi Pico.